-Financial instruments include cash and cash equivalents, restricted cash, accounts receivable, certain other current assets, net investment in direct financing leases, short-term investment, certain other non-current assets, short-term and long-term bank and other borrowings, accounts payables, certain other current liabilities, dividend payable, amounts due to related parties, mandatorily redeemable noncontrolling interest and certain other long-term liabilities.
-The carrying amounts of the Group's cash and cash equivalents, restricted cash, accounts receivable, certain other current assets, balances with related parties and accounts payable approximate fair value because of their short maturities.
-The short-term investments are recorded at fair value based on the quoted published price.
+Financial instruments include cash and cash equivalents, restricted cash, accounts receivable, certain other current assets, net investment in direct financing leases, certain long-term investments, certain other non-current assets, short-term and long-term bank and other borrowings, accounts payables, certain other current liabilities, dividend payable and certain other long-term liabilities.
+The carrying amounts of the Group's cash and cash equivalents, accounts receivable, certain other current assets and accounts payable approximate fair value because of their short maturities.
+The avaiable for sale debt securities are recorded at fair value that measured using net asset value per share as a practical expedient shall not be categorized within the fair value hierarchy in accordance with ASC 820-10-35-54B.
 The carrying amounts of the Group's short-term and long-term bank and other borrowing and secured borrowings mostly bear interest at floating rates and therefore approximate the fair value of these obligations.
-For those bank borrowings and mandatorily redeemable noncontrolling interest with fixed interest rates, management uses the discounted cash flow technique based on market interest rate for similar instruments at the balance sheet date and concludes that the carrying value approximates the fair value.
+For those bank borrowings with fixed interest rates, management uses the discounted cash flow technique based on market interest rate for similar instruments at the balance sheet date and concludes that the carrying value approximates the fair value.